APPLICATION AND ADMISSION QUESTIONS

 NON-DEGREE SEEKING STUDENTS

-Yes, we have non degree seeking students each semester take classes to complete licensure
+Yes, we have non degree seeking students each semester take classes to complete licensure requirements, pending availability, instructor approval, and program director approval.

 Please follow this process: